symfony/symfony-docs/book/forms.rst

        php app/console init:bundle "Acme\StoreBundle" src/

-This type of class is commonly called a "plain-old-PHP-object" (POPO) because, so far, it has nothing to do with Symfony or any other library.
+This type of class is commonly called a "plain-old-PHP-object" because, so far, it has nothing to do with Symfony or any other library.
 It's quite simply a normal PHP object that directly solves a problem inside *your* application (i.e. the need to represent a product in your application).
-Of course, by the end of this chapter, you'll be able to submit data to a ``Product`` instance (via) a form, validate its data, and persist it to a database.
+Of course, by the end of this chapter, you'll be able to submit data to a ``Product`` instance (via a form), validate its data, and persist it to a database.

-So far, you've not actually done any work related to "forms" - you've simply created a PHP class that will help you solve a problem.
-The goal of the form in this chapter will be to allows your users to interact with the data of a ``Product`` object.
+So far, you haven't actually done any work related to "forms" - you've simply created a PHP class that will help you solve a problem in *your* application.
+The goal of the form built in this chapter will be to allow your users to interact with the data of a ``Product`` object.

 Building the Form
 ~~~~~~~~~~~~~~~~~